albertotonda/symbolic-regression-ode-systems/README.md

 - regular/irregular sampling

 ## TODO
-- Next step: create the modified dataset.
+- Next step: build the systems to be optimized.
+- Also store the random seeds for each experiment.
 - Creating a conda environment with everything included seems to be super painful.
 Either I installed pySR, or all the other package.
 At the moment, environment (srode) seems to work.
 Fingers crossed.